-Felix Hernandez and the Mariners allow a season-high 21 runs in loss to Astros
+Felix Hernandez and the Mariners allow 21 runs to Astros in worst loss in franchise history

 - Angels: 9-3

 That’s a combined 46-15 record.
-Houston is also 27-2 vs. AL West teams at home.
-Seattle’s worst record against a divisional opponent in a season was 2-17 vs. the A’s in 2006.
-This is the most wins for Houston in a season vs. an opponent.
+Houston is 27-2 against AL West teams at home.
+Seattle’s worst record against a divisional opponent in a season was 2-17 against the A’s in 2006.
+This is the most victories for Houston in a season against an opponent.
+The Astros have outscored Seattle 117-62 on the season and 77-25 in the 10 games at Minute Maid.

-Seattle still has to play the Astros two more times — September 24-25 — in the final homestand of the season.
+Seattle still has to play the Astros two more times — Sept.
+24-25 — in its final homestand of the season.

 This didn’t figure to be a nostalgic stop on the Hernandez farewell tour with the Mariners.
 Given the firepower of the Astros offense and Hernandez’s downward decline in command, stuff and effectiveness that started about five years ago, there was a chance it could get ugly.